super-heavy-milk/blog/content/about/index.md

 ---
 title: "About"
 date: 2024-05-03T09:07:30-04:00
-draft: true
+draft: false
 ---

 I'm Tyler Lawton, a software engineer living and working in Pittsburgh, PA.

 ## Work

-I worked on an E-commerce Search Platform for the past 4.5 years
+I worked on an E-commerce Search Platform for the past 4.5 years.

-Prior to that, I worked in restaurants, cut grass and moonlighted as a sound guy.

 See my CV _(pending)_ for more details.